How serious is quinsy?

 If you’re in pain from a sore throat, stopping to consider the exact symptoms you’re experiencing might not be your top priority.
 However, knowing your symptoms could help you to get better quicker with targeted treatments specific to your condition.

-Symptoms of quinsy include:
+According to the NHS, symptoms of quinsy include:

 - A painful and swiftly worsening sore throat, usually in one side of the throat rather than both